ya332/Churn-Rate/README.md

 - Install Git from here: https://gitforwindows.org/
 - Install requirements \
 `$ pip install -U -r requirements.txt`
-- At this point, you have to be able to run the neural network \
+- At this point, you should be able to run the neural network \
 `$ python ann.py`

 ## Included Files ##